J. A. Chanslor: Incident

 A representative of the Associated Oil Company was expected at Marshfield, Oregon, on 22 December to make arrangements for sending the bodies to the San Francisco Company headquarters.

-Captain Johnson, of the U. S. Coast Guard, inspected the wrecked vessel on Sunday 21 December, and hoped a diver could approach the site as conditions improved and became the most favorable since the ship struck the rocks.
+Captain Johnson, of the United States Coast Guard, inspected the wrecked vessel on 21 December, and hoped a diver could approach the site as conditions improved and became the most favorable since the ship struck the rocks.

 Efforts were made on 23–24 December to reach the sunken vessel to recover the bodies, but little hope was given that this would succeed.